nikodunk/blog/content/surboard-on-bike-without-rack.md

 ## A possible solution

-So today I made numerous experiments trying to build my own trailer, lash my surfboard onto my frame, but eventually came up with a way simpler solution: simply lash it to a backpack.
+So today I made numerous experiments trying to build my own bike trailer out of rolling suitcases, lash my surfboard onto my frame, but eventually came up with a way simpler solution: simply lash it to a backpack.
 I'll leave share it here hoping you can use it for your surf commute.
+This will only work with shortboards under 6 feet, I'd say – but your mileage may vary.
+This one's 5'8".
+A 7' still work.

 Added benefits of going to surf on a bike is a great warm-up, no parking hassle at the beach, and fresh air.